-If you agree to take part, the researcher will agree interview dates and times with you and whether you prefer to be interviewed face-to-face, over the telephone or remotely via video call (using a NHS Trust approved platform).
+If you agree to take part, the researcher will agree interview dates and times with you and whether you prefer to be interviewed face-to-face, over the telephone or remotely, for example via video call (using a NHS Trust approved platform).
+The researcher will also ask you if you prefer to be interviewed by one researcher alone, or if you are happy to be interviewed by the researcher together with a member of the public.
+This member of the public is acting as a patient and public representative in the study, they are not part of your usual care team or sponsor team, and they have lived experience of injury.
 If you are doing interviews face-to-face, the researcher will ask you to complete a consent form before the interviews start.
-If you are doing the interviews over the phone or via video-call, the consent form will be completed with you verbally over the phone or video-call.
+If you are doing the interviews over the phone or via video-call, the consent form will be completed verbally with you over the phone or video-call.
+If required, an interpreter from an approved interpreting service can be provided to help you understand the study information, complete the consent form and take part in the interviews.